 Party hunting for wolves and coyotes is not permitted in WMUs 1A, 1C, 1D, 2-42, 46-50 and 53 to 58.
 This means that you may hunt co-operatively with several hunters; however, each hunter will have to be in possession of a wolf/coyote game seal to hunt wolves/coyotes in these WMUs, and the hunter who harvests the animal must personally seal it.
 Once a hunter has used his or her wolf/coyote seal, he or she may not continue to participate in the hunt unless in possession of a second wolf/coyote seal.
-If the hunter has used both his or her wolf/coyote in these WMUs until the following calendar year.
+If the hunter has used both his or her wolf/coyote seals, he or she cannot continue to hunt wolf/coyote in these WMUs until the following calendar year.
 It is illegal to transfer a wolf/coyote game seal from one hunter in order to seal a wolf or coyote taken by another hunter.